Ultra Rare - only 2% exported to the UK per year!

 Exclusively sourced by our founder's Brother, Jason Chen, from the secluded (and hard to reach) Xiangqian Village in Zhenghe County, Fujian.

-The village has around 35 core workers who skillfully weave the silver needles with freshly harvested jasmine flowers; through a meticulous and natural production process, the tea absorbs the fragrant jasmine aroma, ensuring a harmonious fusion of floral and delicate notes.
+The village has around 35 core workers who skillfully weave silver needles with freshly harvested jasmine flowers.
+Through a meticulous and natural production process, the tea absorbs the fragrant jasmine aroma, ensuring a harmonious fusion of floral and delicate notes.

 As with all premium silver needle white tea, these greyish snowy needles resemble one another uniformly – a prime hallmark of a special white tea.